TheLastSultan/BlairPythonServer/README.md

 - `ADMIN_SECRET`: Hasura admin secret for GraphQL API access
 - `USE_MOCK_DATA`: Set to "true" to use mock data instead of real API calls (default: "false")
 - `PORT`: Port for the web server (default: 8000, web mode only)
+- `JWT_SIGNING_KEY`: JWT secret for hivemind
+-  `MODE`: Mode of interaction with hive, terminal or web

 ## Usage